-Perhaps the most important decision in a working mom's life is child care.
-It can damage your career and professional reputation to have a nanny who's perpetually late or quits unexpectedly, or a daycare center that sends your child home at the slightest hint of a cold.
-It's best to start evaluating child care early and line up fallback options in case your initial plan doesn't work out.
-The right path will differ for each family and work situation.
+Perhaps the most important decision in a working mom's life is who will take care of her child while she's at work.
+If you make the wrong decision it can damage your career and professional reputation.
+Think of the consequences if your nanny is perpetually late or quits unexpectedly or you choose a daycare center that sends your child home at the slightest hint of a cold.

 03 of 05

 No single piece of advice will make or break your work/life balance.
 But many moms have gone through it before you.
 Read about what helped them get through the day, and you'll probably discover several ideas that will make your life easier.

 From schedules to work-friendly diaper bags, here are road-tested tips for returning to work.

 - 8 Tips for Surviving Your First Week Back at Work

 - Try Dream Dinners for Easy, Home-Cooked Meals